AishwaryaPonni/Make-A-Thon/README.md

 A socket server was attempted to be established, using the files client.py and pycam2.py. send_mail.py is a python file used to send the unique QR code generated to the user's email id. read_csv.py is a python file used to read the email id of the user in a database of all the people staying in the hotel. test.xls is a mock database of people staying in a hotel.
-ITs parameters were Name, Phone Number, and E-mail Address.
+Its parameters were Name, Phone Number, and E-mail Address.
 Room_2.jpg is a test QR code generated to store information that reads, "Room 2".